MikeHopley/ftl-ships-strategy/index.md

 Have the pilot Mantis move to the teleporter during the FTL jump, and start the other Mantis in sensors.
 This delays boarding by under 2 seconds, and in some trickier situations sensor information can stop you sending crew on a suicide mission.
 When completely safe, destroy systems for surrender offers (as low as 1 hull).

 The defence drone is [unreliable at protecting shields and drones](https://i.imgur.com/qSlV6gW.jpg).
 You only have one spare system slot, so get cloaking or hacking.
 Probably hacking, which allows you to kill the Flagship crew easily.

-Mantis Pheromones is nice to have while you’re still boarding with two crew, but when you fill up the teleporter it becomes less relevant.
-Fine to keep or sell.

 Sector 1 distress beacons are worth visiting.
 Even without blue options, distress beacons can give crew, and are safer on average.
 The Boarding Drone also has a low-scrap blue option.